USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixC_spatial_data.md

 be obtained from GIS based sources such as the Geospatial Multi-Agency Coordination (GeoMac) website or the U.S. National Historical Fire Perimeters Data Basin Dataset.
 Fuel loading is estimated using a geospatial dataset such as the US Forest Service Fuel Characteristic Classification System (FCCS).
-All of these information sources can be used to estimate fire emissions.
+All these information sources can be used to estimate fire emissions.
 An example of a tool that can be used to generate fire emissions is the BlueSky modeling framework.
 BlueSky modularly links a variety of independent models of fire information, fuel loading, fire consumption, fire emissions, and smoke dispersion.
 Using these tools and estimating fire emissions can be quite complex so datasets of fire